W-A-I-L-A-W-8/redesign/profile.md

 ---
 title: Personal Summary
+description: A seasoned design practitioner with expertise crafting intuitive, end to end customer- centric, digital experiences, I have proven experience delivering enterprise grade solutions across multi-channels.
+I approach every design with a strategy for influencing your user ethically and the impact it can have on your organisation’s objectives.
 ---

-A seasoned design practitioner with expertise crafting intuitive, end to end customer- centric, digital experiences, I have proven experience delivering enterprise grade solutions across multi-channels.
-I approach every design with a strategy for influencing your user ethically and the impact it can have on your organisation’s objectives.

 During my various tenures, I have influenced a variety of exciting programs.
 I currently lead a UX/UI design practice at the City of Boroondara and notably, created an